Characters from worlds that have Mages, Elves, Vampires, Demons, Ghosts, Giants, Dragons and all kinds of creatures.

 D's world is set in the far future, but a mix between a post-apocalyptic future (12,090 AD), Fantasy and a Victorian Age with it's clothing and buildings.

-Morrigan is tough, intelligent, independent, direct, skilled, dangerous, classy (in her own way), beautiful, sexy, and a funny woman who knows what she wants and she makes no apologies for it or for who she is.
-Even after you have sex with her, she has no desire on your independence or to become a "train war hound".
-She has some of the best lines.
+Morrigan is tough, intelligent, independent, direct, skilled, dangerous, beautiful, sexy, and a funny woman who knows what she wants, and she makes no apologies for it or for who she is.

 "Is there any religion that does not thrive upon guilt like a glutton at his lunch?
 No?
 I though not."

-The only site there is for accurate info (when it's not being vandalised to the point of being Protected Indefinitely) and images on Morrigan than this sorry ass site that's edited by self entitled morons.
+The only site there is for accurate info (when it's not being vandalized to the point of being Protected Indefinitely) and images on Morrigan than this sorry ass site that's edited by self-entitled morons.

 Onimusha is one of the best Horror videos games set in Medieval Japan (Sengoku Period) and is as close to a Medieval Japanese Fantasy world in video games that we're going to get at the moment.